Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-fI7gnbG4Omk,6.28,35.md

 ### Transcript

-> Costain studios when I started I worked on a little bit on sanctum one like their last the DLC and then I was almost part of the home sanctum two series and then also the goat simulator six seven years six years
+> hi I'm Christopher and I'm the animator Costain studios when I started I worked on a little bit on sanctum one like their last the DLC and then I was almost part of the home sanctum two series and then also the goat simulator six seven years six years eight seven years six six to seven years